 - Basil (Ocimum basilicum) or perennial basil (Ocimum gratissimum).

+Do some herbs only do well in certain parts of the country?
 This all depends on climatic conditions.
 In Johannesburg, the Karoo and the Free State, there tends to be more frost in the winter.
 Herbs come from the northern hemisphere and so adapt well to frost and cold climates.
 Durban has a tropical heat, so plants grow fast apart from lavender, which may not enjoy extremely humid conditions.
 The Cape has a Mediterranean climate and herbs do very well.

 Two herbs that are difficult to grow in the heat are dill and coriander.
 The heat of summer seems to make them go to seed as soon as they have germinated.
 This two grow very well in the autumn, winter and spring.